-Comparison of Five-Year Cumulative Total Returns Advanced Micro Devices and the S&P 400 and S&P 400 Semiconductor Indices
+Comparison of Five-Year Cumulative Total Returns Advanced Micro Devices, S&P 500 and 400 Indicies and S&P 500 and 400 Semiconductor Indices

-The following graph shows a five-year comparison of cumulative total return on our common stock and the S&P 400 and S&P 400 Semiconductor Indices from December 31, 2011 through December 31, 2016.
+The following graph shows a five-year comparison of cumulative total return on our common stock, the S&P 500 and 400 Indicies and the S&P 500 and 400 Semiconductor Indices from December 29, 2012 through December 30, 2017.
 The past performance of our common stock is no indication of future performance.